Which Charity Lottery Has the Best Odds in Australia?

 Smaller Regional and Specialist Draws

 Deaf Lottery is probably the most cited example here.
 Running four draws per calendar year with ticket caps that typically sit well below the big national art unions, it regularly appears near the top of any odds-per-dollar comparison.
-At $20 a ticket, the prize packages tend to be in the $800K–$1.2M range rather than the multi-million-dollar RSL packages — but if your goal is maximising your chance of winning something, the numbers often favour these smaller draws.
+At $20 a ticket, the prize packages tend to be in the $800K–$1.2M range rather than the multi-million-dollar packages from larger operators — but if your goal is maximising your chance of winning something, the numbers often favour these smaller draws.
+Their current Draw 231 offers $1M cash, closing 31 July 2026.

 Similar logic applies to draws run by smaller state-based charities.
 They're less visible, which means fewer tickets sold before the cap is hit, which means better odds for anyone who finds them.
 Our best odds prize homes tool filters exactly these draws in real time.